 Recreation & Tourism

 In the data gathering phase, Summit County partnered with the Mountainland Association of Governments, Wasatch County, and Utah County to hire Bio-West to collect data relating to the required topics.
-The data collected during this effort is available here.
+The data collected during this effort is available.

-Summit County has since hired Logan Simpson to lead the public involvement and plan writing phase to finalize the Summit County Resource Management Plan effort.
+Summit County hired Logan Simpson to lead the public involvement and plan writing phase to finalize the Summit County Resource Management Plan effort.